-ODFW staff participated on three Stock Assessment Teams (STAT) for copper, quillback and vermilion rockfish federal stock assessments during 2020.
-Staff provided data and consulted with lead assessors on modeling decisions for all three assessments.
-Additionally, for vermilion rockfish, ODFW staff assisted federal assessors with base model development and sensitivities.
-ODFW will be continuing to assist with assessment documentation and participation in the Stock Assessment Review (STAR) panels for these species in 2021.
+ODFW staff participated on three STATs for Copper, Quillback and Vermilion rockfish federal stock assessments during 2021.
+Staff provided data, consulted with lead assessors on modeling decisions, and developed and ran models for all three assessments.
+ODFW assisted with assessment documentation and participation in the Stock Assessment Review (STAR) panels for these species in 2021 as full co-authors on each of these assessments (Wetzel et al. 2021; Langseth et al. 2021; Cope and Whitman 2021).

-Contact: Alison Whitman (alison.d.whitman@state.or.us)
+Contact: Alison Whitman (alison.d.whitman@odfw.oregon.gov)